atao60/fse-cli/README.md

 This CLI is based on [Node.js: fs-extra](https://github.com/jprichardson/node-fs-extra).

-It is available as [Npm](https://www.npmjs.com/) package from [fse-cli](https://www.npmjs.com/package/@atao60/fse-cli).

 The [available CLI commands](#-commands) are fully functional and tested.
 However it's still a work in progress:
-* not all [fs-extra](https://github.com/jprichardson/node-fs-extra) functions are mapped yet,
+* Not all [fs-extra](https://github.com/jprichardson/node-fs-extra) functions are mapped yet.
+Please, feel free to open an issue if there is something you would like supported.
-* more tests, even if they will only concern the CLI part.
+* More tests to come, even if they will only concern the CLI part without overlapping [fs-extra](https://github.com/jprichardson/node-fs-extra)'s tests.

 ## 🏁 Quickstart